TomJS14/weather-app/README.md

 1. Add Light and dark mode toggle
 2. Add toggle for Hourly forecast
 3. Add additional Icons for all weather conditions (some missing)
+4. Look into code splitting for better load performance

 **What I've learnt**